ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: points_done

-    Actual number of samples acquired in the record specified by :py:data:`niscope.Session.fetch_record_number` from the :py:data:`niscope.Session.fetch_relative_to` and :py:data:`niscope.Session.fetch_offset` attributes.
+    Actual number of samples acquired in the record specified by :py:data:`niscope.Session.fetch_record_number` from the :py:data:`niscope.Session.fetch_relative_to` and :py:data:`niscope.Session.fetch_offset` properties.

     The following table lists the characteristics of this property.